Mulligan Stew Dog Food (Canned)

 With two notable exceptions

-First, although we find no mention of added vitamins or minerals on the ingredients list, we’re reassured to find a detailed list of naturally included nutrients on the company’s website.2
+First, although we find no mention of added vitamins or minerals on the ingredients list, we’re reassured to find a detailed list of naturally included nutrients on the company’s website.3

 The Bottom Line

-Judging by its ingredients alone, Mulligan Stew Dog Food looks to be a above-average canned product.
+Judging by its ingredients alone, Mulligan Stew looks like an above-average canned dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.